explodingcamera/blog/content/rust-os/2-shell/index.md

 {% quote (class="info")%}

-This is a series of posts about my journey creating a kernel in rust.
+This is a series of posts about my journey creating a kernel in Rust.
 You can find the code for this project [here](https://github.com/explodingcamera/pogos/tree/part-2) and all of the posts in this series [here](/series/rust-os/).

 {% end %}

 Now that we have a basic kernel that can print to the screen, we can start building out some more functionality.
-The first thing I want to do is create a simple shell that will allow us to run some commands and more easily interact with our system.
+I first want to create a simple shell that will allow us to run some commands and more easily interact with our system.

-Like I mentioned in the previous post, we can't yet use heap allocated data structures, so we'll start with implementing a Global Allocator.
-This will allow us to use APIs like `Box` and `Vec` anywhere in our kernel which will make our lives much easier.
+As I mentioned in the previous post, we can't yet use heap-allocated data structures, so we'll start with implementing a Global Allocator.
+This will allow us to use APIs like `Box` and `Vec` anywhere in our kernel, making our lives much easier.

 <!-- {{toc}} -->

 # Memory Allocators

-To better understand what a global allocator is, we'll create a simple linear allocator that will allocate memory from a fixed size buffer.
+To better understand global allocators, we'll create a simple linear allocator to allocate memory from a fixed-size buffer.
 This allocator will only be able to allocate memory, not free it, but it will be enough to get us started.

-A linear allocator - sometimes also called a arena allocator - just keeps track of the current index of the buffer and allocates memory from there - just as simple as it can get.
-These allocators are very fast, but they are also very limited in their use cases.
-In the real world, they are often used in places where you need to allocate a lot of memory and then free it all at once, like in a game engine.
-They can also be used in places where you know you will only need a small amount of memory and you don't want to deal with the overhead of a more complex allocator like in embedded systems.
+A linear allocator - sometimes also called an arena allocator - just keeps track of the current index of the buffer and allocates memory from there - just as simple as it can get.
+These allocators are very fast but also very limited in their use cases.
+In the real world, they are often used where you need to allocate a lot of memory and then free it all at once, like in a game engine.
+They can also be used where you know you will only need a small amount of memory and want to avoid dealing with the overhead of a more complex allocator, like in embedded systems.

 {{ figure(caption = "Linear Allocators", position="center", src="./assets/linear-allocator.svg") }}

-First, we'll create a new file `src/linear-allocator.rs` and will create the basic data structure for our allocator:
+First, we'll create a new file, `src/linear-allocator.rs` and will create the basic data structure for our allocator:

 {{ file(name = "src/linear-allocator.rs") }}